CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 There are many contexts and environments in which a process models is invaluable; for example, when you buildin the data mart level.
 However, `the process model assumes that a set of known processing requirements exists a priori; such an assupmption can be made but those assumptions do not hold for the data warehouse level`.

 ## Data models in enviroment in inmon
 The data models is representations of entity in real world inside system. data model is applicable to both the existing systems enviroment and the data warehouse enviroment.
+There are 3 level to implementation of data model.

 The data model applied in operational level passed following process: this model represents only primitive data, performance factor are added into it and it's transported to operational level with few changes. but the data model applied in data warehouse level is: removed operational only focus fields in model; enhace to model with time field, if they don't already have one; derived  data  is  added  to  the  corporate  data  model  where  the derived data is publicly used and calculated once, not repeatedly.
 Finally, data relationships in the operational environment are turned into “artifacts” of the relationship in the data warehouse.

 The final design activity in data models to the data warehouse data model is stability analysis. `The stability analysis involves grouping aatributes of data together based on their propensity for change`.

+### High level of data model in inmon
+Also name "entity-relation diagram" o ERD.
+In this level, you will modeling features entities and relationships using a UML o ERD.

+The data model need to define the scope of integration to determinate what data can be or can't be inside the model before to modeling processes.
+It need to be written in language understable to the business person.

+The recommendation is created ERD per user of different areas across the corporation, to merge those into the single and corporated ERD represents the organization.